How to Add Video in Email with Stripo

-Like we already said, only the following email clients support HTML5: Outlook 2011 and 2013, and Apple Mail (viewed on Macbook and iPhone 7, 8, X. Previous versions do not support HTML5).
+Like we already said, only the following email clients support HTML5: Outlook 2011 and 2013 for Mac OS, and Apple Mail (viewed on Macbook and iPhone 7, 8, X. Previous versions do not support HTML5).

-Litmus states, 26% and 7% email users prefer Apple iPhone and Outlook respectively.
+Litmus states, 27.6% and 8.5% of email users prefer Apple iPhone and Apple Mail respectively.
 Consequently, only the third part of your recipients will have an opportunity to watch the video right in the email.
 Others will not even have a clue that there was a video in an email, because other email clients will remove this block.

 Then how can you make it?
 How can you deliver videos to all of your subscribers?
 There is the way out — we will provide you with the code that contains the HTML5 video for those who possess Macbooks, and a fallback for others.

 <video poster="https://iiqf.stripocdn.email/content/guids/cab_pub_7cbbc409ec990f19c78c75bd1e06f215/images/Present_Gift_Box_Red_with_Yellow_Bow2_Christmas_New_Year.png" controls="controls" width="100%" height="176"> <source src="http://techslides.com/demos/sample-videos/small.mp4" type="video/mp4"> <a href="https://www.youtube.com/watch?v=qseKF5NerCU"> <img src="https://iiqf.stripocdn.email/content/guids/cab_pub_7cbbc409ec990f19c78c75bd1e06f215/images/Present_Gift_Box_Red_with_Yellow_Bow2_Christmas_New_Year.png" width="320" height="176"> </a> </video>